Datasilk/CoreJs/README.md

 `S` is a global JavaScript object that is used as a "Super" object, containing a hierarchy of methods & properties used within a web application.

 ### Ajax.js
-Access RESTful web APIs and use `S.ajax.inject(data)` to load content into the DOM from the JSON response of a `Datasilk.Service.Response` web service object (found in [Datasilk Core](http://github.com/Datasilk/Core)).
+Access RESTful web APIs and use `S.ajax.inject(data)` to load content into the DOM from the JSON response of a `Datasilk.Datasilk.Response` web service object (found in [Datasilk Core](http://github.com/Datasilk/Core)).
 For example:

 ```
 S.ajax.post('User/GetInfo', {userId:1, details:true, layout:3},